 I get it, Haru is supposed to be a character with low self esteem, otherwise they wouldn't have brought in Yuki Kaiji to voice him, but the character design they chose to demonstrate this was insulting to the viewers.
 Looking at him, it shows the designers attempt to force down our throats the fact that this guy is vulnerable and a "loser", but at the same time still not be ugly enough to put us off, which is why he is chibi, rendering him completely different from every other character in the show.
 Why did they feel the need to do this?
 I get the feeling they think the audience is stupid, and need constant reminders of why this guys has no confidence, they even made his avatar a small pig, just to reiterate this further, because you are that stupid.

 This leads me onto Haru himself and the rest of the characters.
 His best friend Taku is generic, seems to have no romantic chemistry with his girlfriend Chiyu (indeed Haru has more), doesn't add much to the series, but is at least likable.
-Although her relationship with Haru was odd (i.e. romantic), Chiyu was likable initially, but later in the series she becomes incredibly annoying.
-Kuroyukihime is the most likable character, partly because of her pleasant disposition and good design, and also because she managed to be absent from most of the second half of the series.
-The side characters lack depth but are likable, the enemies are infuriating (and not for the reasons they should be), and then there is Haru.
-The wimpy protagonist is not going to be liked by everyone, I didn't even like him much in the first half, and then the second half of the series happened.
+Although her relationship with Haru was odd (i.e. romantic), Chiyu was alright initially, but later in the series she becomes incredibly obnoxious.
+Kuroyukihime is the most likable character, partly because of her pleasant disposition and good design, but mostly because she got a pass on the second half of the series on account of being on holiday.
+The side characters lack depth and are completely non descript, the enemies are infuriating (and not for the reasons they should be), and then there is Haru.
+I'd be amazed if anyone could manage to actually like this guy, unless he is so similar to them disliking him is an act of self loathing.
+The amount of hatred I built up watching him was one thing, but then the second half of the series happened.

 Now obviously I won't spoil anything, but let me just say, the second half of Accel World has some of the most rage inducing episodes you'll come across.
 Why?
 The characters start acting in completely illogical and infuriating ways, I had just forgiven Haru for the first half of the series when he just goes downhill in a spectacular fashion, the show starts introducing plot devices that either make little sense or break the setting Accel World itself, and the plot degrades terribly.
 Indeed, this half was so poor they had to introduce a few episodes of filler in the middle to give you time to calm down.
 The antagonist has at his disposal seemingly every plot contrivance possibly, and an ability that would never be allowed in any game of that sort.